EtherealEngine/Blockchain-in-a-Box/README.md

 # Blockchain-in-a-Box
 A batteries-included ethereum blockchain for bootstrapping the Metaverse.🚀🚀🚀

+Includes contracts for identity, inventory, currency and trade.
+Can be extended for any kind of marketplace application, but the goal is fast, free interoperable transfer of all user data from one server-authoratative platform to another.
+The ideal use case we imagine is a portal between two separate virtual worlds, sharing user data over the blockchain.

 ## What Is This?
 A Node.js-based REST API, Ethereum node, cache service and smart contracts to deploy your own Ethereum-based sidechain for identity and durable assets.
 Users can transfer assets created on your platform to the Ethereum or Polygon main networks.